Skip to main content

 1. Investment reports shall include:

-2. an assertion by the public treasurer that:
+b. assertion by the public treasurer that:

 2. The board of trustees’ secretary shall place the report on the agenda of the board of trustees’ next regular meeting, at which time the board of trustees shall approve or reject the reports.

-3. If the board of trustees approves the reports, the college shall submit a copy of the reports to the Office of the Commissioner for Higher Education (OCHE), no later than 30 days after trustee approval.
+3. If the board of trustees approves the reports, the college shall submit a copy of the reports to the Office of the Commissioner for Higher Education (OCHE) no later than 30 days after trustee approval.
 Reports submitted to the OCHE shall be accompanied by a letter indicating that the president has reviewed the reports.

 4. The college shall submit a summary of all investments under its jurisdiction annually, at fiscal year-end, to the OCHE on the forms the OCHE provides.